 - avoiding activities that make symptoms worse

-If these measures do not relieve symptoms within a few weeks talk to your doctor.
-There are a range of non-surgical and surgical treatments available.
+If self-care does not relieve symptoms within a few weeks talk to your doctor or physiotherapist.
+There are a range of treatments available.

 - Physiotherapy or hand therapy may be helpful for some people, and can include improving mobility of the wrist bones, improving flexibility of soft tissues in the arm, and strengthening exercise.
 Physiotherapists can also provide advice regarding strategies and solutions for activities at work, such as when writing on a keyboard.

 - Pain relief medication such as paracetamol may provide relief when used in addition to self care, splint and therapy.
 Read more about paracetamol.

 - The doctor may offer cortisone injections, that can also provide short-term relief.
 Read more about cortisone injections.